pixelgrade/starter_content_exporter/README.md

 ## About data

+@todo Need to update this to the new `must-import` and `optional content/data` structure!

 ### Images

 If you have images under copyright and you don't want to export them, this plugin offers you two fields :